EMC China Lab

 From November 2, 2017, to November 2, 2018, during the transitional phase, manufacturers could choose to continue using the FCC Verification (VOC) and DoC procedures or adopt the new fcc sdoc procedure.
 After the one-year transition, the FCC SDoC procedure officially replaced the previous VOC and DoC methods.

 Overall, the FCC SDoC procedure is more streamlined and transparent.
-It allows the use of electronic labeling and reduces the complexity of import declaration requirements.
-The goal is to simplify the previously complex FCC certification process and reduce the burden on enterprises.
+It allows the use of electronic labeling and REDuces the complexity of import declaration requirements.
+The goal is to simplify the previously complex fcc certification process and reduce the burden on enterprises.

 SDoC Procedure Requirements: